 There are several recycling facilities available to tenants:

-Tenants may use the bulky waste service for their larger items.
+Tenants may use the bulky waste collection service to dispose of large items.

-Letting agencies and landlords can help us by reporting their tenants who commit any of the environmental crimes mentioned above.
-Please contact the Neighbourhood Enforcement Team on 01753 875255 to report suspected environmental crimes.
+Letting agencies and landlords can help us by reporting their tenants who dispose of waste illegally.
+Please email the Neighbourhood Enforcement Team giving as much detail as possible.